JapneetSinghh/Git-Essentials-/Github_Udemy.md

 ✅ **This resets your branch to the state before the rebase started.**

-# Git Stash: Save Work Without Committing
+# Ch 22: Git Stash: Save Work Without Committing

 ## **What is `git stash`?**
 `git stash` temporarily saves **uncommitted changes** so you can switch branches without losing work.